This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 Click here for more information on

 forecasting models used by the National Hurricane Center.
-You can also check out a local climatology
+You can also check out a climatology of

-of tropical cyclones on our tropical weather webpage.
+tropical cyclones for southeast South Carolina and southeast Georgia on our tropical weather webpage.

 A waterspout is defined as